darribas/darribas.github.com/_includes/academic.md

   Buzz”.

     * [Tinbergen Discussion Paper](http://www.tinbergen.nl/discussionpaper/?paper=2150)

-* Arribas-Bel, D. (2012) "Accidental, Big and Open: Emerging Data Sources for the Understanding of Cities".

 * Anselin, L; Amaral, P. V.; Arribas-Bel, D. (2012) “Technical Aspects of Implementing GMM Estimation of the Spatial Error Model in PySAL and